roseiaa/nc-news/README.md

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real-world backend service (such as Reddit) which should provide this information to the front-end architecture.

-Your database will be PostgreSQL, and you will interact with it using node-postgres.

 ##  Prerequisites